Tarrant County is “No Refusal” all the time.

 Tarrant County is now “No Refusal” all the time.

 In October 2020, officials announced that “No Refusal” program is now in effect year-round.

-Several times a year, law enforcement agencies throughout Texas initiate a so-called “No Refusal” weekend in an effort to deter drivers from getting on the road if they have been drinking.
-These initiatives are usually held for several days over holiday periods, including Fourth of July, Labor Day, Thanksgiving, Christmas and New Years, in an effort to deter drunken driving.
-During this specified time periods, law enforcement agencies implement resources that allow them to get warrants to quickly draw blood from suspected drunk drivers who refuse to give a breath or blood sample.
-Prosecutors widely support these efforts for the deterrent effect “No Refusal” weekends in Fort Worth have on drinking and driving.
+In the past, these initiatives were usually held for several days over holiday periods, including Fourth of July, Labor Day, Thanksgiving, Christmas and New Years, in an effort to deter drunken driving.
+During this specified time periods, law enforcement agencies implemented resources that allowed them to get warrants to quickly draw blood from suspected drunk drivers who refuse to give a breath or blood sample.
+Prosecutors widely supported these efforts for the deterrent effect “No Refusal” weekends in Fort Worth have on drinking and driving.

 While the name of the initiative may lead you to believe that drivers do not have the right to refuse a breath or blood test, that is not the case.
 “No Refusal” actually means that a refusal won’t keep an officer from getting a warrant to obtain your blood.
 You can (and should) still refuse.

 Generally, anytime you are pulled over for suspicion of driving while intoxicated, an officer will ask you to take field sobriety tests and/or submit to a breath or blood test.
 Your options are to either consent or refuse all of those tests.
 If you consent, the officer proceeds with the tests.
 However, if you refuse the tests, the officer must obtain a search warrant if he wants to get a sample of your blood.
 This is true every day of the year.